 ...To be considered capable of performing a full or wide range of light work, you must have the ability to do substantially all of these activities.
-If someone can do light work, we determine that he or she can also do sedentary work, unless there are additional limiting factors such as loss of fine dexterity or inability to sit for long periods of time.
+If someone can do light work, we determine that he or-she can also do sedentary work, unless there are additional limiting factors such as loss of fine dexterity or inability to sit for long periods of time.
 20 CFR 416.967(b).

-The objective medical evidence on the record is insufficient that the claimant lacks the residual functional capacity to perform so me other less strenuous tasks than in her previous employment or that she is physically unable to do any tasks demanded of her.
-The claimant's testimony as to her limitation indic ates her limitations are non-exertional and exertional.
+The objective medical evidence on the record is sufficient that the claimant lacks the residual functional capacity to perform so me other I ess strenuous tasks than in his previous employment or that he is physically unable to do any tasks demanded of him.
+The claimant's testimony as to his limitation indicates his limitations are exertional and non-exertional.

 For mental disorders, severity is assessed in terms of the functional limitations imposed by the impairment.
-Functional limitations are assessed using the criteria in paragraph (B) of the listings for mental disorders (descriptions of restrictions of activities of daily living, social functioning; concentration, persistence, or pace; and ability to tolerate increased mental demands associated with competitive work)....
+Functional limitations are assessed using the criteria in Paragraph (B) of the listings for mental disorders (descriptions of restrictions of activities of daily living, social functioning, concentration, persistence, or pace, and ability to tolerate increased mental demands associated with competitive work)....
 20 CFR, Part 404, Subpart P, App.
 1, 12.00(C).

-In the instant case, the claimant testifi ed that she had depression.
-She was not taking medications nor in therapy.
+In the instant case, the claimant testifi ed that he had depression and memory loss, but he is not taking medications or in therapy.
 See MA analysis step 2.
-The medical evidence on the record is insufficient to support a mental im pairment that is so severe to prevent the claimant from performing any work.
+The medical evidence on the record is insufficient to support a mental impairment that is so severe to prevent the claimant from performing any work.

-At Step 5, the claimant should be able to meet the physical requirements of light work, based upon the claimant's physical abilities.
-Under the Medical-Vocational guidelines, a younger individual with a high school education, and an unskilled work history, who is limited to light work, is not considered disabled.
-20 CFR 40 4, Subpart P, Appendix 2, Rule 202.
-20. The Medical-Vocational guide lines are not strict ly applied with non-exertional impairments such as depression.
+At Step 5, the claimant cannot meet the physical requirements of light work, based upon the claimant's physic al abilit ies.
+Under the Medical-Voca tional guidelines, a younger aged individual with a limited or less high-school education, and an unskilled work history, who is limited to light work, is not considered disabled.
+20 CFR 404, Subpart P, Appendix 2, Rule 202.17.
+The Medical-Vocational guidelines are not strictly applied with non-exertional impairments such as depressi on, memory loss, and seizur es.
 20 CFR 404, Subpart P, Appendix 2, Section 200.00.
-Using the Medical-Vocational guidelines as a framework for making this decision and after giving full consideration to the claimant's mental and physical impairments, the Administrative Law Judge finds that the claimant can still perform a wide range of light work and that the claimant does not meet the definition of disabled under the MA program.
+Using the Medical-Vocational guidelines as a framework for making this decis-ion and after giving full consideration to the claimant's physical and mental impairments, the Administrative Law Judge finds that the claimant can perform light work and that the-claimant does not meet-the definition of disabled under the MA program.